SarvarKh/ofn-wiki/Orientation.md

 The simplest Enterprise has the role Producer - these supply products to the system and set the base price.

-The other current Enterprise type is a Distributor (or Hub) - an Enterprise that aggregates and disaggregates products between suppliers and buyers and/or is a collection or delivery point for customers.
+The other current Enterprise type is a Hub (diverse Distributors) - an Enterprise that aggregates and disaggregates products between suppliers and buyers and/or is a collection or delivery point for customers.

 An Enterprise can:
 *  Provide an offer to buyers i.e. make products available under certain conditions